 If low test scores or other knowledge deficits have made it challenging to match, you can request a transitional slot at your medical school before reapplying to a match program.

-Transitional slots allow med students to repeat a year of medical school, which often increases the odds of graduating and matching with their desired program.
+Transitional slots allow med students to repeat a year of medical school, which often increases the odds of graduating and matching with their preferred program.

-Repeating a year is not ideal for most students and it’s certainly not cheap, but it can help you strengthen your educational background if you are passionate about a medical career.
+Repeating a year isn’t ideal for most students and it’s certainly not cheap, but it can help you strengthen your educational background if you’re passionate about a medical career.

 This opportunity can help you achieve your match with a residency program and achieve your long-term goal of a career as a medical doctor.